leamoser/datenow-ts-documentation/docs/functions/get.md

 > Get different forms of the weekday

 ::: warning TRANSLATABLE
-This function accepts a language ISO-Code as a second Parameter.
+This function accepts an optional language ISO-Code as a second Parameter.
 :::

 ```typescript